isomerpages/nlb-learning/_arts/Adults & Seniors/Learning Pathways.md

   <table class="generic-table">
     <thead>
       <tr>
-        <th colspan="4" class="is-uppercase has-weight-normal "> Learn more with the Professionals and Academics of the field </th>
+        <th colspan="4" class="is-uppercase has-weight-normal "> Learn more with the Professionals and Academics in the field </th>
       </tr>
     </thead>
     <tbody>